FREE SHIPPING 30 DAY RETURNS EASY FINANCING

 Due to its strength & density, platinum holds diamonds securely and has a high resistance to breakage and wear.
 This is why platinum prong settings are frequently used on gold rings.

-The major advantage of white gold over platinum is price.
+The major advantage of white gold over platinum is its price.
 Platinum is more expensive because it is rarer and mined much less than gold.

 Also, platinum is denser than gold, so the same ring will weigh significantly more in platinum than in gold.
 For example, white gold earrings are lighter and therefore more comfortable than platinum earrings of the same style and size.

 Below is a table summarizing some advantages and disadvantages of white gold and platinum:

 Platinum is a naturally white metal that will never fade, tarnish or change color over time, so it retains its finish better than white gold.
 Platinum does not require rhodium plating, but at times it is plated to conceal solder joints.

 White gold is an alloy of yellow gold & non-precious metals.
 To maintain its white appearance, it needs periodic rhodium plating.
 Rhodium plating wears off in time.

 With its high strength & durability, platinum prongs offer superior protection and security for diamonds.
 In fact, some European insurance companies won't insure diamonds weighing over 1 carat if they are not set in platinum!
 Platinum is not affected by chlorine and does not exhibit cracking and brittleness of nickel white gold.